 Because capital felonies and first-degree violent felonies committed after July 1, 1982, were not time-barred as of the effective date of the 1997 amendment, we hold that the Legislature intended the 1997 amendment to apply to these crimes (New Mexico Supreme Court, 2010).

 Therefore, if anyone is arrested for James’ murder, they will be prosecuted.

-Myra recently hired Final Notice Investigative Services Group to investigate James’ murder.
+Myra recently hired the Final Notice Investigative Services Group to investigate James’ murder.

 Something worth noting.
-In similar circumstances, a diamond broker was found dead in Denver, Colorado on August 10, 1983, five years before James’ murder.
-William Olivero, 40, was found by his wife lying dead on the kitchen floor in their home.
+In similar circumstances, a diamond broker was found dead in Denver, Colorado, on August 10, 1983, five years before James’ murder.
+William Olivero, 40, was found by his wife lying dead on the kitchen floor of their home.
 He had been tied up, beaten, stabbed, and strangled.
 Police believed robbery was the motive in that case, but it is eerily similar to James’.

 Almost 28 years later, James’ case remains unsolved.
-Regardless, for some unknown reason police closed the case, according to correspondence between Myra and former Captain Scott Weaver.
-Interestingly though, James’ case is listed as a cold case on New Mexico’s Department of Public Saftey website.
+Regardless, police closed the case for some unknown reason, according to correspondence between Myra and former Captain Scott Weaver.
+James’ case is listed as a cold case on New Mexico’s Department of Public Safety website.

 True Crime Diva’s Thoughts

 The first thing I wondered when reading about this case is why the hell law enforcement never followed up with Myra?
 Why have they kept her in the dark over her HUSBAND’s case?
 Are they hiding something?
 Why was the case closed even though it’s unsolved?
 Weaver said, “closed,” not “cold case.”